-Regulation 46 Pre-Trial Chamber
+Regulation 4615 Pre-Trial Chamber and Division

-- The Presidency shall constitute permanent Pre-Trial Chambers with fixed compositions. - 2.
-The Presidency shall assign a situation to a Pre-Trial Chamber as soon as the Prosecutor has informed the Presidency in accordance with regulation 45.
-The Pre-Trial Chamber shall be responsible for any matter, request or information arising out of the situation assigned to it, save that, at the request of a Presiding Judge of a Pre-Trial Chamber, the President of the Pre-Trial Division may decide to assign a matter, request or information arising out of that situation to another Pre-Trial Chamber in the interests of the administration of justice. - Any matter, request or information not arising out of a situation assigned to a Pre-Trial Chamber in accordance with sub-regulation 2, shall be directed by the President of the Pre-Trial Division to a Pre-Trial Chamber according to a roster established by the President of that Division.
+- 1. The Presidency shall constitute permanent Pre-Trial Chambers with fixed compositions. - 2.
+The Presidency shall assign a situation to a Pre-Trial Chamber as soon as the Prosecutor has informed the Presidency in accordance with regulation 45, paragraph 1.
+The Presidency shall also assign a situation to a Pre-Trial Chamber, if necessary: following the receipt of information from the Prosecutor in accordance with regulation 45, paragraph 2, or, as soon as the Pre-Trial Division, in accordance with article 15 bis, paragraph 8, authorises the commencement of an investigation.
+The Pre-Trial Chamber shall be responsible for any matter, request or information arising out of the situation assigned to it, save that, at the request of a Presiding Judge of a Pre-Trial Chamber, the President of the Pre-Trial Division may decide to assign a matter, request or information arising out of that situation to another Pre-Trial Chamber in the interests of the administration of justice. - 3.
+Any matter, request or information not arising out of a situation assigned to a Pre-Trial Chamber in accordance with sub-regulation 2, shall be directed by the President of the Pre-Trial Division to a Pre-Trial Chamber according to a roster established by the President of that Division. - 4.
+For the purposes of article 15 bis, paragraph 8, the Pre-Trial Division shall be composed of all the judges assigned to the Pre-trial Division pursuant to article 39, paragraph 1.